Jenkins

 authentication.

 Clever Cloud has its own SSO (Single Sign-On) authentication to authenticate to various services.
 All members of your organization will be able to authenticate to the services in the same organization, using their Clever Cloud account.
+When a service needs to authenticate you, it redirects to a login form.
+Enter your Clever Cloud credentials as well as your 2FA Authentication code if needed.

-If it’s the first time you use the Clever Cloud SSO, accept the tokens permissions when asked for.
-Accept all the rights listed, otherwise the backend service might not work correctly.
+If it’s the first time you use the Clever Cloud SSO, accept all the tokens permissions listed, otherwise the backend service might not work correctly.
+If you mistakenly disabled some rights at some point, you have to revoke all tokens generated by this OAuth consumer:

 - First, go to your user’s OAuth token in the Web console